thenexthub/Codira/docs/proposals/archive/MemoryAndConcurrencyModel.rst

    stop the world to do a collection.
 2) actors have natural local quiescent
    points: when they have finished servicing a message, if their dispatch queue is empty, they go to sleep.
 If nothing else in the CPU needs the thread, it would be a natural time to collect.
-3) GC would be fully precise in swift, unlike in ObjC, no conservative stack scanning or other hacks are needed.
+3) GC would be fully precise in Codira, unlike in ObjC, no conservative stack scanning or other hacks are needed.
 4) If GC is used for mutable data, it would make sense to still use reference counting for actors themselves and especially for immutable data, meaning